Saving Electricity home

 I don't turn on my own heat until it gets below 55.

 What is the best way to correct uneven heat distribution through the air vents in a house.
 We have some rooms that blow more air than other rooms.
-The rooms that have low volume air being blown are very cold. -- J. J. Mitchell, Dec.
-2004
+The rooms that have low volume air being blown are very cold. -- J. J. Mitchell

-The way to correct uneven distribution is to adjust the dampers inside the ducts.
-These are plates that control how much airflow each duct gets.
-Here's a picture on HomeTips.com.
-Since you're unfamiliar with dampers I suggest you have an HVAC professional adjust these for you (and show you how to do it).
+The way to correct uneven distribution is to adjust the dampers inside the ducts (provided that your ducts have them).
+Dampers are plates inside the ducts that control how much airflow each leg of the ducts gets, and are adjusted with a lever outside the duct.
+Since you're unfamiliar with dampers I suggest you have an HVAC professional adjust these for you (and show you how to do it for the future).

 If the air being blown from some registers is cold then you probably have leaks in your ducts and need to have them repaired.

 How much heat do you lose by opening a door in the winter?
 For instance, if it's 68° inside and 20° outside, how much heat do I lose leaving the door open for 1 minute bringing in groceries?
-I realize house size and configuration -- and even wind direction -- matter, but is there a general rule of thumb? -- Andrew Tubbesing, Medina, OH, Dec.
-2004
+I realize house size and configuration—and even wind direction—matter, but is there a general rule of thumb? —Andrew Tubbesing, Medina, OH

 This type of measurement is next to impossible to make, and there's no rule of thumb I know of.
 Here's the best way I can think of to estimate it.